Gradient-based filtering under misspecification: Stability and error bounds

-where the final line uses the values of $b$ and $d$ for the ISD filter from Theorem~\ref{Th: (Non-)asymptotic MSE bounds}.
-Note that coerciviness (the bounds tend to infinity as $\kappa$ approaches his bounds) and continuity imply that this unique stationary point is, in fact, a global minimum.
+where the final line uses the values of $b$ and $d$ for the ISD filter from Table~\ref{tab: overview}.
+Coerciveness (the bounds tend to infinity as $\kappa$ approaches either zero or one) and continuity imply that this unique stationary point is, in fact, a global minimum. \end{proof}